 To put this into context, Oracle Linux 6.3 contains 3.7Gig of binary packages.
 Of that, just this optional 27M package and about 100M of support packages are provided in addition to the RHEL distribution software.

 The UEK is probably the most misunderstood aspect of Oracle Linux and one of the prime things people latch on to, when trying to "prove" RHEL is a better choice than Oracle Linux.
 UEK should be your preference when using Oracle Linux as the basis for other Oracle products.
 Choosing to not use it is like choosing to cripple Linux.

-It is also worth noting that regular applications don't talk directly to the Linux kernel, so substituting UEK3 for the Red Hat compatible kernel is not going to break applications.
+It is also worth noting that regular applications don't talk directly to the Linux kernel, so substituting UEK3 or UEK4 for the Red Hat compatible kernel is not going to break applications.